tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: instantiate scroll_no_hedgehog_result of class BufferOnlyResult and run mk_def_pkl()
 	- DONE: instantiate scroll_crown_not_worn_result of class BufferOnlyResult and run mk_def_pkl()
 	- DONE: instantiate scroll_win_game_result of class BufferAndEndResult and run mk_def_pkl()
-- INPROC: mach
+- DONE: mach
 	- IDEA: mach = post_act_cmd
 	- DONE: instantiate kinging_scroll of class ItemMach and run mk_def_pkl()
 	- DONE: update conditions with match_value variable == False to test for False condition
 		- DONE: update InHandAndRoomCond with match_cond
 		- DONE: update InHandAndExistInWorldCond with match_cond
 		- DONE: update InHandAndGarmentWornCond with match_cond
-	- INPROC: testing
+	- DONE: testing
 		- DONE: 'look' post silver_key => index error
 		- CANCEL: need to update active_gs.mach_obj_lst() to check for class ItemMach
 		- FINDING: kinging_scroll not triggering on read but should show as a mach (hasattrib trigger_type)
-		- TBD: print out machs found from post_action and troubleshoot
+		- DONE: print out machs found from post_action and troubleshoot => trigger_val => ['read','illuminated_letters']
+		- DONE: correct re-assignment variable for 1st Condition
+		- TBD: clean up comments
 - TBD: create custom score based on ending == 'won'
 - TBD: End description update
 	- IDEA: should the shiny_sword vanish after being given to the royal_hedgehog?
 	- IDEA: sure - but maybe in the end scene, the hedgehog places it before Burt's feet and kneels?
 	- TBD: update ending description
+	- TBD: also update hedgehog key trade to place key in Burt's hand
 - TBD: Create title() routine and static_dict to be referenced in ending()